 The number of self-employed women in online retail in the United Kingdom has risen by 28% between 2009 and 2014.
-An impressive number, particularly when looking at the other big European nations: 17% in France, 5% in Italy and -2% in Germany.
+An impressive number, particularly when looking at the other big European nations with their number of female entrepreneurs in eCommerce: 17% in France, 5% in Italy and -2% in Germany.

 Britons are early adopters